n-townsend/meet/README.md

 ### Filter Events by City

-Given: The user has launched the application.
+Given: The user has launched the application.<br>
-When: The user selects a city from the city options in the menu.
+When: The user selects a city from the city options in the menu.<br>
 Then: Application refreshes to show only events located in the selected city.

 ### Show and Hide Event Details